 In order to fully understand personal injury law or tort law, one must first understand the term “personal injury.”
 A personal injury exists as a result of someone else’s negligence or wrongdoing.
 Personal injury laws were created to protect the public from the effects others’ actions may have on their lives.

 Physical injuries often are the result of:

-Emotional injuries, however, are also included within personal injury law, and you may be entitled to receive compensation even if you have not been physically injured.
+Emotional injuries, however, are also included in personal injury law and you may be entitled to receive compensation even if you have not been physically injured.
 Emotional injuries may be suffered due to libel, slander, or defamation of character.

 Certain elements must be proven in order to have a valid personal injury claim.
 The plaintiff must prove Duty, Breach, Causation, and Damages.

-Damages – Damages are the injuries that occur, whether it is an injury or death of a person or damage to property.
-After a duty and breach are established, there must be some damages suffered for a civil action to take place.
+Damages are the injuries that occur, whether it is an injury or death of a person or damage to property.
+After duty and breach are established, there must be some damages suffered by the claimant for a civil action to take place.
 For example, if a drunk driver speeds through a neighborhood while all the residents are asleep and does not hit any cars or pedestrians, there will be no civil cause of action even though the driver had a duty to behave reasonably.
 There must be an injury before a civil claim can be filed.
-Damages may include, but are not limited to, monetary damages such medical bills, loss of future wages, or emotional damages such as the loss of quality of life.
+Damages may include but are not limited to, monetary damages such as medical bills, loss of future wages, or emotional damages such as the loss of quality of life.

-Causation – After a duty, breach, and injury are found, it must be shown that the injury resulted from the wrongful or unreasonable conduct of another.
+After a duty, breach and injury are found, it must be shown that the injury resulted from the wrongful or unreasonable conduct of another.
 In other words, if the plaintiff would have suffered the injury even if the defendant had acted reasonably, causation does not exist.
 This can be the most difficult element to prove in a personal injury case.